elhamamini/MechaCar_Statistical_Analysis-2/README.md

 - When looked at as a whole, variance is within the 100 psi as per company policy.
 This is misleading as Lot 3 is well out of range with a variance of 170+.
 This is obviously well out of tolerance and thus the single greatest contributor to negative drag on overall performance.<br />

 ## T-Tests on Suspension Coils
 -   **Overall** manufacturing suspension coils manufacturing shows that not statistically different from the population mean.
-P-value is within tolerance to reject  null hypothesis.
+P-value is within tolerance to reject  null hypothesis.<br />
 <img src="static/resources/ttest_all.png" alt="Summary Statistics on Suspension Coils" width="450"/><br /><br />
 -   **Lot 1** has performed strongest of the three locations.
 Consistency not seen in either of the other plants and the shallowest variances.
 Due to this, the null hypothesis is not rejected.<br />
 <img src="static/resources/ttest_lot1.png" alt="Summary Statistics on Suspension Coils Lot 1" width="600"/> <br />
 -   **Lot 2** shows good mean and median results; however, variances are suspect.
 Weighing p-value and variance, null hypothesis is not rejected, however it is recommended for the location to collaborate with Lot 1 who is performing at a higher level of consistency.<br />
 <img src="static/resources/ttest_lot2.png" alt="Summary Statistics on Suspension Coils Lot 2" width="600"/> <br />
--   **Lot 3** has not met company standard toleration in manufacturing this part.
+-   **Lot 3** has not met company standard tolerance in manufacturing this part.
 Inspection of processes, personnel, machinery, and tools is recommended.
-This location's metrics have certainly changed the performance of the entire company negatively.  <br />
+This location's metrics have certainly changed company performance negatively.  <br />
 <img src="static/resources/ttest_lot3.png" alt="Summary Statistics on Suspension Coils Lot 3" width="600"/> <br />
 <br />